Mary Boykin Chesnut: Marriage

 As Mary Chesnut describes in her diary, the Chesnuts had a wide circle of friends and acquaintances in the upper society of the South and government of the Confederacy.
-Among them were, for example, Confederate general John Bell Hood, politician John L. Manning, general and politician John S. Preston and his wife Caroline, general and politician Wade Hampton III, politician Clement C. Clay and his wife Virginia, and general and politician Louis T. Wigfall and his wife Charlotte (also known as Louise).
+Among them were, for example, Confederate general John Bell Hood, politician John L. Manning, general and politician John S. Preston and his wife Caroline, general and politician Wade Hampton III, politician Clement C. Clay and his wife Virginia Clay-Clopton, and general and politician Louis T. Wigfall and his wife Charlotte (also known as Louise).
 The Chesnuts were also family friends of Confederate President Jefferson Davis and his wife Varina Howell.

 Also among these circles were Sara Agnes Rice Pryor and her husband Roger, a Congressman.
 Sara Pryor, Virginia Clay-Clopton and Louise Wigfall Wright wrote memoirs of the war years which were published in the early 20th century; their three works were particularly recommended by the United Daughters of the Confederacy to their large membership.

-Like many of the slaveowner elite, the Chesnuts fell on hard times after the war.
+Like many slaveowners, the Chesnuts faced financial difficulties after the war.
 They lost 1,000 slaves as property through emancipation.
 James Chesnut, Sr. died in 1866; his will left his son the use of Mulberry Plantation and Sandy Hill, both of which were encumbered by debt, and 83 slaves by name, who were by then freedmen.
 The younger Chesnut struggled to build the plantations and support his father's dependents.

 By his father's will, James Chesnut, Jr. had the use of Mulberry and Sandy Hill plantations only during his lifetime.
 In February 1885, both he and Mary's mother died.
-The plantations passed on to a male Chesnut descendant, and Mary Boykin Chesnut received almost no income for her support.
+The plantations passed on to a male Chesnut descendant, and Mary Boykin Chesnut received almost no income.
 She also found her husband had many debts related to the estate which he had been unable to clear.
 She struggled in her last year, dying in 1886 at her home Sarsfield in Camden, South Carolina.
 She was buried next to her husband in Knights Hill Cemetery in Camden, South Carolina.